Haiku Fan Review: A premium product with a premium price tag

 However, I love color changing lights (or at the very least tunable white lights).
 The Haiku light kits are dimmable, but don’t change color or temperature.
 So, you are kind of “locked in” to the standard light color (2700K).

-The Big Ass Fans i6 model can be ordered with an adjustable color temperature (2200K to 6500K) light kit.
+The Big Ass Fans i6 model comes with an adjustable color temperature (2200K to 6500K) light kit.
 I hope at some point the light kits for Haiku fans will have the same option.
 But, for now, they don’t.

 Where to buy Haiku fans?

-The hardware of the fan is outstanding.
+The hardware of the Big Ass Fans is outstanding.
 The motor, the blades, the look, and the sound (or lack thereof) are all top of the line and befitting of a luxury fan.
 Plus, they are made in the USA.

 I don’t believe there’s anything else like it on the market right now.
 Therefore, if you like what you see, and you’re willing to fork over the cash, you can expect to get an amazing ceiling fan.